Bobscorn/text-sub/README.md

 ## FAQ ##

-### My ships don't move when I open two tabs! ###
+### My subs don't move when I open two tabs! ###

-This is a known bug with the ship detection algorithm.
+This is a known bug with the sub detection algorithm.
 It will work with multi windows and real 2 player scenarios.

 ## Libraries ##